 Professional Rodeo Announcer Andy Seiler has never met a stranger.
 His passion and love for the sport of rodeo combined with his broadcast journalism degree make his career choice as a rodeo announcer a winning combination.
-Seiler has announced all over the country in the Professional Rodeo Cowboys Association (PRCA) and has been called “an up-and-coming voice for professional rodeo,” by Boyd Polhamus.
+Seiler has announced all over the country in the Professional Rodeo Cowboys Association (PRCA) and was selected to announce the 2020 National Finals Rodeo in Arlington, TX.
 “I have always enjoyed talking to people and discussing everything rodeo,” Andy explains.
 “I just never knew that the years of roping the dummy and working to be a champion translate later in life in trying to give contestants and fans alike that same winning feeling.”

 Andy’s first-hand knowledge and experience will keep your crowd tuning into the action to see what exciting development will unfold next.
 A former National High School Finals Champion Team Roper and a three-time qualifier to the College National Finals Rodeo, Andy has been able to win at multiple levels and now enjoys describing the joy of victory and the heartbreak of defeat to rodeo spectators nationwide.
 “I truly enjoy being a part of an industry that embodies an American icon that is the cowboy,” Seiler says.
 “I grew up on a farm, loving the honesty, toughness, and the integrity that comes with the ranching and farming way of life and today’s contestants keep that tradition of yesterday alive.”